awsdocs/aws-robomaker-developer-guide/doc_source/simulation-tools-gazebo.md

 Things do not always go as planned in the physical world\.
 A robot might be subjected to unexpected forces and distrurbances during operation\.
 Objects might tumble, spin, and interact with neighborhing objects or the robot itself\.
 Using Gazebo, you can create disturbances by applying force and/or torque to models during simulation\.

-This example uses the [Navigation and Person Recognition](gs-navreco.md) sample\.
-For more information, see [AWS RoboMaker sample applications](https://us-west-2.console.aws.amazon.com/robomaker/home?#sampleSimulationJobs)\.
+This example uses the Hello World robot sample from [Getting Started with AWS RoboMaker](getting-started-robotsim.md) sample\.
 The principles apply to robots and objects that are not static\.
 Entities marked as static only have collision geometry\.

-1. In **Gazebo**, verify the simulation is running\.
+1. In **GZClient**, verify the simulation is running\.
 The simulation must be running to see how an object responds to force and torque\.

 1. In the **World** tab on the left, expand **turtlebot3\_waffle\_pi**\.
 Right click **wheel\_left\_link** and then choose **Apply Force/Torque**\.